feng-li/flutils/README.md

 Installation
 ------------

-The package has a hierarchical code structure that standard R does not support (see [this discussion](https://bugs.r-project.org/bugzilla/show_bug.cgi?id=17258)).
+The package has a hierarchical code structure that R does not support (see [this discussion](https://bugs.r-project.org/bugzilla/show_bug.cgi?id=17258)).
 You have to follow the steps to install it manually.